 Run ‘sslscan’ to check the SSL protocol implementation

-Identifying unauthorized and inappropriate activities, such as the unencrypted transmission of sensitive information

-Collecting information, such as unencrypted or weak passwords.
+Identify unauthorized access.

+Identify unprotected private data

+Ensure password are in compliance with the requirements (YN: add link)

 Vulnerability Scanning

 Vulnerability scanning can help identify outdated software versions, missing patches, and misconfigurations, and validate compliance with or deviations from security policy.
 This is done by identifying the operating systems and major software applications running on the hosts and matching them with information on known vulnerabilities stored in the scanners’ vulnerability databases.